CodingAP/steve/documentation.md

 The options provided are the following:
 - `staticDirectory`: path to the directory that stores all static files (javascript, images, styles, etc.).
 Can be left out if there is no static files.
-- `outputDirectory`: path to the output where the generated site will be (any directory that starts with a . will be ignored).
+- `outputDirectory`: path to the output where the generated site will be.
+- `ignoreFiles`: list of files to be ignored and not deleted when generating (automatically ignores files that start with .).
 - `showExtension`: boolean to indicate whether or not to show .html after every page.
 If true, the file will generate to html file of route name; If false, the file will generate to index.html and be put in folder of route name.

 #### `showExtension = true`